accellera-official/systemc/INSTALL.md

 `configure` script.

-Instead of passing the variables via the environment, it is preferred to pass the values as options to the configure script:
+Instead of passing the variables via the environment, it is preferred to pass the values as options to the configure script, e.g.:

 ```sh
 ../configure CXX=g++-9.3 LIBS=-lposix